 In the ordinary course of our business, we may enter into collaborations, licensing arrangements, joint ventures, strategic alliances or partnerships to develop proposed products or technologies, pursue new markets, or protect our intellectual property assets.
 We may also elect to amend or modify similar agreements that we already have in place.
 Proposing, negotiating and implementing collaborations, licensing arrangements, joint ventures, strategic alliances or partnerships may be a lengthy and complex process, and may subject us to business risks.
 For example, other companies, including those with substantially greater financial, marketing, sales, technology or other business resources, may compete with us for these opportunities, or may be the counterparty in any such arrangements.
-We may not be able to identify or complete any such collaborations that we do identify and complete.
+We may not be able to identify or complete any such collaboration in a timely manner, on a cost-effective basis, on acceptable terms or at all.
+In addition, we may not realize the anticipated benefits of any such collaborations that we do identify and complete.
 In particular, these collaborations may not result in the development of products or technologies that achieve commercial success or result in positive financial results, or may otherwise fail to have the intended impact on our business.